RossPLloyd/Ross-Lloyd---Perception-Writeup/RoboND_Perception_Project_Writeup - Ross Lloyd/AAMAIN/RoboND Perception Project Writeup - Ross Lloyd.md

 ![DH_Board](../images/Voxel-Leaf_Size-0-01.png)

-Leaf size = 0.006.
-Note that the pipeline for this world has identified all the objects correctly, however I chose the finer leaf size of 0.006 as it made detection for all worlds more robust:
+Below: Leaf size = 0.006.
+Note that the pipeline for this world has identified all the objects correctly with LEAF_SIZE = 0.01, however I chose the finer leaf size of 0.006 as it made detection for all worlds more robust:

 ![DH_Board](../images/Voxel-Leaf-Size-0-006.png)